 About the Authors

-Dr. Matt Long works for UK Athletics in coach education having delivered work at the national high performance centre at Loughborough University.
+Dr. Matt Long works for British Athletics in coach education having delivered work at the national high performance centre at Loughborough University.

 Dr. Ross Lorimer is the Sport Science Programme Leader at the University of Abertay Dundee.
 Previously he was a researcher at Loughborough University and has provided consultancy to Olympic level coaches and athletes.